 - USSSA BPF 1.15: Bat Performance Factor measures how fast the ball comes off of the bat.
 1.15 is the standard for youth baseball bats.

 - USSSA BPF 1.20: Bat Performance Factor for Slow Pitch and Fastpitch softball governed leagues.

 - USSSA BPF 1.21: Bat Performance Factor for Slow Pitch senior softball leagues such as SSUSA.

 - SSUSA: Senior Softball-USA

 Which bat is the most popular?
 What is the best bat on the market right now?

 How long will my bat last?
-How many seasons will this bat get me through?
+How many seasons should this bat last?

-We cannot guarantee that a bat will last a specific amount of time or a number of seasons because of the fact that there are so many variables.
-These variables include the amount of use the bat receives, the number of players that use the bat, and how well the bat is taken care of.
+We cannot guarantee that a bat will last a specific amount of time or a specific number of seasons because there are so many variables.
+These variables include the amount of use the bat receives, the number of players that use the bat, and how well the baseball bat or softball bat is protected.
 For optimal bat life, please refer to our bat care page.
 Most alloy and composite bats do feature a manufacturer’s warranty.

 Bat Care Tips: